![]() |

 (REH2).

-When published by The Fantasy
+When published by The

-Fan, they changed
+Fantasy Fan, they changed

-the North."
+of the North."
 L.

-Sprague de Camp found the original
+Sprague de Camp found the

-manuscript, but extensively
+but extensively rewrote

-called it "The Frost Giant's
+it, and called it "The

-Daughter" (REH/LSDC).
+(REH/LSDC).

 Alternate Title: THE FROST GIANT'S DAUGHTER